 A huge part of me hoped the cage would not be needed today.

 It wasn’t long before we came to our first stop, a long stretch of road with a lot of compounds on either side.
-A couple of dogs had already spotted us and were running alongside, barking excitedly at the sight of the truck, but when we stopped dogs seemed to appear out of nowhere and ran the full length of the street to greet Adi and wait for their meal.
+A couple of dogs had already spotted us and were running alongside, barking excitedly at the sight of the truck, but when we parked up to feed them countless dogs seemed to appear out of nowhere and ran the full length of the street to greet Adi and wait for their meal.

-Putting out generous helpings of food, which was a hearty mixture of rice, eggs and meat as well as the occassional bit of dry dog biscuits, onto grease proof paper, we began placing the food parcels on the ground.
+Putting out generous helpings of food, which was a hearty mixture of rice, eggs and meat as well as the occasional bit of dry dog biscuits for specific nutrients, onto grease proof paper, we began placing the food parcels on the ground.
 The dogs went mental with excitement and tucked in, the hardest part was trying to get enough food on the ground in time so that everyone got their fair share!

 It was like being mobbed by a swarm of excited groupies, Adi was like a canine pop star and his grin gave the fact away that he absolutely loved it!

 Even when we stopped to drop off some food for a random stray roaming down the street, other dogs would often appear and come running toward us, looking for food.
-And without fail they all got fed and watered.
+And without fail eachh and every one got fed and watered.